• Skip to primary navigation

 4. Make Sleep a Priority

 Sleep is another area you may not necessarily think of when you think of wellness, but it’s just as important as diet and exercise.
-A recent 2021 meta-analysis of randomized controlled trials found that improving sleep quality leads to better mental health.
-If you want the energy to get through your day and hit your goals, you must give your body and mind the rest it needs to recharge.
+To ensure you have the energy to get through your day and hit your goals, your body and mind need the opportunity to recharge.

-Every adult should aim to get 7–8 hours of quality sleep nightly.
-If you’re currently not close to hitting this target, here are some tips for improving your sleep:
+The Centers for Disease Control recommends adults get at least 7 hours of quality sleep every night for optimal health.
+If you’re not currently hitting this target, try these tips for improving your sleep:

 • Install blackout curtains in your bedroom.